-The Rhode Island Economic Development Corporation offers the travel and tourism industry access to an unparalleled array of natural resources and critical infrastructure:
+The Rhode Island Commerce Corporation offers the travel and tourism industry access to an unparalleled array of natural resources and critical infrastructure:

 Rhode Island is an unforgettable destination.
 This tiny New England state is a gem, boasting hundreds of miles of breathtaking beaches, rich and dramatic history and attractions for the entire family.

 No matter when you visit, you will find plenty to keep you busy and fascinated.
 Winter brings Christmas in Newport.
 Spring means Daffodil Days in in Bristol, traditional May breakfasts all over the state and the opening of baseball season at Pawtucket’s McCoy Stadium, home of the Pawtucket Red Sox.
 Summer brings outdoor music festivals, evening theater in the city parks and the oldest Fourth of July parade in the nation.
 And autumn might just be the best time of all, when the leaves turn golden, orange and red and the scent of apple cider fills the air.

 Rhode Island’s small size means you can take it all in.

 The Blackstone Valley is the largest of the Ocean State’s regions; its communities include Burrillville, Central Falls, Cumberland, Foster, Glocester, Lincoln, North Smithfield, Pawtucket, Woonsocket, and Smithfield.
 The birthplace of American industry, it is an area rich in history.
 Samuel Slater established the nation's first cotton mill in 1793 and forever changed the nature of textile technology; today, the Slater Mill Historic Site stands as a handsomely restored museum.